-RIHN is fundamentally a project-based institute, with projects alternating through a 5-7-year cycle.
-Identification of ideas for projects happens through public solicitation.
-Through a process of evaluation and selection that includes "incubation" and "feasibility" stages, these ideas are gradually developed into fully-fledged projects and only get officially underway after evaluation by an international external review committee.
-At this point, the proponent joins the RIHN community by becoming a staff member of the Institute.
-In most cases projects run for five years.
-They include a core team of researchers based at RIHN and a much larger network of partners at research institutions throughout Japan and abroad.
+RIHN is a project-based institute, with research projects lasting from five to seven years.
+New research projects are publicly solicited.
+Initial proposals ideas are gradually developed through several stages into fully-fledged projects; they are finally evaluated by an international external review committee.
+At this point, the proponent joins the RIHN community as a faculty member of the Institute.
+Individual project include a core team of researchers based at RIHN and a much larger network of partners at research institutions throughout Japan and abroad.

-RIHN Programs
+RIHN Research Programs

-RIHN research is organized into Programs and Projects rather than pre-existing academic disciplines or domains.
-Three Research Programs and one Core Program are each home to multiple projects that carry out research in line with the Program's broad direction.
-The bundling and integration of Projects within the Programs facilitates synthesis of research results and allows for strategic planning of research.
-Programs are subject to annual review by the External Research-Evaluation Committee (see RIHN Project Trajectory on pages 6 & 7).
+RIHN research projects are organized into three programs, each of which is organized around central themes identified in RIHN's Phase III Medium-Term Plan (to be revised in 2021).
+Along with the RIHN in-house Core Program, each program is home to multiple projects that carry out research in line with its broad research agenda.
+The bundling and integration of projects within the programs facilitates synthesis of research results and strategic planning.
+Programs are subject to annual review by the External Research Evaluation Committee (see RIHN Project Trajectory on pages 6 & 7).
 RIHN endeavors to improve its research by making good use of the review results while also respecting the independence of each Program.